 - Support for critical software stacks for network connectivity and communication

-Embedded RTOS | Linux /Android OS |
+EMBEDDED RTOS | LINUX /ANDROID OS |

-Suitable for low-power microcontrollers (MCU) with low-memory footprint Can run on 8bit to 10Kb MCU |
+Can run on 8bit to 10Kb MCU |

-Suitable for power and memory-intensive, high performance Processors Requires 4Mb of ROM and 16MB of RAM even for booting |
+Requires 4Mb of ROM and 16MB of RAM even for booting |

 Designed to achieve real-time performance | Designed as a general-purpose operating system. |